BSidesSF/bsidessf.github.io/_pages/cfp/villages.md

 # Contact

-Overall CFP/Program operation inquiries (include problems with Pretalx) should be sent to program [at] bsidessf [dot] org.
+Overall CFP/Program operation inquiries (include problems with Pretalx) should be sent to program [at] bsidessf.org.

-Village operation inquiries should be sent to villages [at] bsidessf [dot] org.
+Village operation inquiries should be sent to villages [at] bsidessf.org.